JacksonBurns/astartes/README.md

 1. use a validation set when selecting the optimal hyperparameter for the model and separately use a held-out test set to measure performance on unseen data.
 2. evaluate model performance on both interpolative and extrapolative tasks so future users are informed of any potential limitations.

 `astartes` addresses both of these points by implementing an `sklearn`-compatible `train_val_test_split` function.
-Additional detail is provided below as well as in our [paper](https://raw.githubusercontent.com/JacksonBurns/astartes/joss-paper/Burns-Spiekermann-Bhattacharjee_astartes.pdf).
+Additional technical detail is provided below as well as in our companion [paper](https://raw.githubusercontent.com/JacksonBurns/astartes/joss-paper/Burns-Spiekermann-Bhattacharjee_astartes.pdf).
+For a demo-based explainer using machine learning on a fast food menu, see the `astartes` Reproducible Notebook published at the United States Research Software Engineers Conference at [this page](https://jacksonburns.github.io/use-rse-23-astartes/split_comparisons.html).

+### Target Audience
+`astartes` is generally applicable to machine learning involving both discovery and inference _and_ model validation.
+There are specific functions in `astartes` for applications in cheminformatics (`astartes.molecules`) but the methods implemented are general to all numerical data.

 ## Quick Start
 `astartes` is designed as a drop-in replacement for `sklearn`'s `train_test_split` function (see the [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html)).
 To switch to `astartes`, change `from sklearn.model_selection import train_test_split` to `from astartes import train_test_split`.